 The Remuneration Committee is comprised of Dr. Robert Peach and Dr. Christopher Burns.

-Dr. Robert Peach is the Chairman of the Remuneration Committee and is an independent director.

-Dr. Christopher Burns is not regarded as an independent director.
-Due to the small size of the Company and the number of Board members, the committee is not comprised of a majority of independent Directors.
+Due to the small size of the Company and the number of Board members, the committee is not comprised of three members.

+Dr. Robert Peach is the Chairman of the Remuneration Committee and is an independent Director.
+Dr. Christopher Burns is also regarded as an independent Director and accordingly the committee is comprised of a majority of independent Directors.